microsoftgraph/msgraph-sdk-powershell/src/PersonalContacts/PersonalContacts/docs/v1.0-beta/New-MgUserContact.md

 	)
 }
 # A UPN can also be used as -UserId.
-New-MgUserContact -UserId $userId -BodyParameter $params
+New-MgBetaUserContact -UserId $userId -BodyParameter $params
 ```

-This example shows how to use the New-MgUserContact Cmdlet.
+This example shows how to use the New-MgBetaUserContact Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS